AMM: Adaptive Multilinear Meshes: Adaptive Multilinear Meshes

-Partial subdivision within improper nodes creates a subset of child nodes that can be used to represent noncuboidal shapes, e.g., an L-shaped domain.
-Improper nodes can also be used to represent a region of interest without requiring a complete coverage. \autoref{fig:comparetrees} illustrates an example where \mesh can reduce the data footprint using improper nodes.
-Nevertheless, complete spatial coverage is required for most applications, and can be enforced easily by creating the missing child nodes on demand.
-We note that the improper nodes represent a temporary state of \mesh, which can be resolved to support intermediate queries without interrupting the incremental construction.
+Partial subdivision within improper nodes creates a subset of child nodes that can be used to represent noncuboidal shapes, \eg an L-shaped domain.
+Improper nodes can also be used to represent a region of interest without requiring a complete coverage. \autoref{fig:comparetrees} illustrates an example where \mesh can reduce the size of the mesh using improper nodes.
 Improper nodes are our solution to capture the degrees of freedom that have not yet been resolved.
 By design, the ``unresolved'' portions of improper nodes do not overlap with any existing child nodes.
-Therefore, the resulting configurations are also considered valid, e.g., \{0\} is a valid configuration.
-Accounting for the improper nodes increases the number of valid node configurations to 34 in 2D and 252 in 3D.
+Therefore, the resulting configurations are also considered valid, \eg \{0\} is a valid configuration.